Readless

 Wallabag is the best Pocket alternative for privacy-conscious users who want complete data ownership through self-hosting, ensuring no company shutdown can ever delete their reading library.
 Pocket's closure proved a painful truth: if you don't own the server, you don't own your data.
 According to Mozilla, data export was disabled on November 12, 2025, and all user data was queued for permanent deletion — years of curated reading, gone for anyone who missed the deadline.

-GoodLinks is the best Pocket alternative for Apple users who want a native, subscription-free reading experience at a one-time cost of $4.99.
+GoodLinks is the best Pocket alternative for Apple users who want a native, subscription-free reading experience for a one-time $9.99.
 Built with SwiftUI, GoodLinks feels native to iPhone, iPad, and Mac — syncing via iCloud without requiring an account or login.
-In a market where most read-later apps charge $3–$10/month, GoodLinks' one-time pricing stands out.
+In a market where most read-later apps charge $3–$13/month, GoodLinks' pay-once pricing stands out.
+An optional $4.99/year adds features released in the following year, but everything you've bought keeps working forever.

-- iCloud sync: Seamless syncing across all your Apple devices without an account
+2. iCloud sync: Syncs across all your Apple devices without an account

 The catch: GoodLinks is Apple-only.
 No Android, no Windows, no web app.
 If you're fully committed to the Apple ecosystem, it's an excellent deal.
 Otherwise, look at Raindrop.io or Instapaper for cross-platform support.